 The HO3 policy covers against the named perils mentioned above.
 It can be upgraded/endorsed with better options that help it expand coverage beyond what is mentioned.
 However, at it’s core and without the agent making adjustments/endorsements the policy is very basic.

 A standard HO5 policy doesn’t come with a list of perils it covers against and it does not discriminate between the structure or the insureds personal property.
 Coverage will only be denied if the cause behind the loss or damage is any one of the excluded perils, specifically mentioned in the policy.
-However, due to pricing competitiveness in the insurance market place we find that more and more H05 policies now require a large amount of tailoring in order for the H05 policy to be a true open perils policy form.
+However, due to pricing competitiveness in the insurance market place we find that more and more H05 policies now require a large amount of tailoring in order for the H05 policy to be a true open perils policy form. – In other words, you will want to look at the Exclusions List of your HO5 policy to make sure you understand what will NOT be covered because there isn’t a list like the HO3 policy has.

 EXCLUDED PERILS for both HO3 & HO5 Policy Forms.